 To enter higher education in Spain, local Spanish students are required to reach a certain level of academic achievement in secondary school and pass an entry exam.

-If you are from outside the EU/EEA/Switzerland, you may be asked to apply for official accreditation (homologación) or partial recognition (convalidación) of your qualifications.
+If you are from outside the EU/EEA/Switzerland and want to study in Spain, you may be asked to apply for official accreditation (homologación) or partial recognition (convalidación) of your qualifications.
 To get your qualifications approved, you will need authenticated and translated copies of your qualification, course details and proof of identity.
 For more information on official recognition for foreign qualifications, see the Ministry of Education.

-Undergraduates may also be asked to sit an entrance exam called the Prueba de Acceso a Estudios Universitarios (PAU) and popularly known as the Selectividad, similar to Spanish students.
+Undergraduates may also be asked to sit an entrance exam called the Prueba de Acceso a Estudios Universitarios (PAU) which is the pre-university access test.

 Cost of studying in Spain